High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsection{Fréchet Distances and classifier accuracy}

-In addition to the commonly used seismological performance metrics, we introduce additional, novel metrics that quantify the similarity between real and generative waveform model (GWM) synthetic waveforms.
-The metrics are inspired by well-established performance metrics from the image generation community, and could play an important role for a systematic and quantitative comparison of various proposed GWMs, e.g. in the framework of future community efforts for GWM evaluations.
+In addition to the commonly used seismological performance metrics, we introduce additional, novel metrics that quantify the similarity between real data and GWM synthetics.
+The metrics are inspired by well-established performance metrics from the image generation community and could play a crucial role in a systematic and quantitative comparison of various proposed GWMs, e.g., within the framework of future community efforts for GWM evaluations.